-I suggest bringing your own water, snacks, hot coco mix, and easy to make lunch items.
+I suggest bringing your own water, snacks, hot cocoa mix, and easy-to-make lunch items.
 You do not want to pay national park prices for these items.
 The lodge does have restaurants, Old Faithful Snow Lodge Obsidian Dining Room, The Bear Paw Deli, and Geyser Grill.
-We had breakfast and dinner at the Obsidian dining room, and the food is really good.
-I had no clue their was Geyser Grill, and I wish we would have tried it.
+We had breakfast and dinner at the Obsidian dining room, and the food was really good.
+I had no clue there was Geyser Grill, and I wish we would have tried it.
 I always love a good hamburger.

-Lamb Burgers were good at the dining room.
+Lamb Burgers were good in the dining room.

-Packing for a winter trip to Yellowstone National Park can be tough, but there’s some things that you’ll want with your essentials.
+Packing for a winter trip to Yellowstone National Park can be tough, but there are some things that you’ll want with your essentials.

 Ski Pants- water resistant

 In conclusion, do you love winter?
 If so, then Yellowstone National Park is the perfect destination.
 You can go on snowmobile rides or explore other parts of the park that are inaccessible during warmer months.
 The best part about visiting Yellowstone in the winter is that it’s usually empty because only 3% of tourists visit it this time of year!
 Plus, there will be no crowds for your family to contend with if you’re traveling with children.
 Whether you want something adventurous or more low-key, Yellowstone has what you need for a great staycation.
 So grab those ski clothes and book your next trip now before all the spots fill up!
 So what are you waiting for?
 Let Glam Escapes Travel Agency book your next stay.

 I’m curious, do you have an outline of your itinerary when you stayed? trying to figure out how long to go. thanks!

 4 nights in Jackson Hole- https://glamjourney.net/post/fun-winter-family-activities-in-jackson-hole-wyoming/